jasoncraddock71/hello-world/README.md

 # hello-world
 Just a newbie
-Going through the tutorial and I am chaning the README file.  yay.
+Going through the tutorial and I am changing the README file.  yay.